 Thank God for the Trainer House in Viridian City in HeartGold and SoulSilver, where you can battle Cal and other Trainers whose Pokéwalkers you interacted with and win 1 BP per victory.
 Made better by the fact that you can have up to 10 people (plus Cal) and just have them put low-level Pokemon in their teams when they interact with you.
 You can get up to 11 BP per day this way, which really adds up fast.

-Meet Quick Claw Horn Drill, the champion sent by Random Number God to smite those who had the unholy thought of setting some sort of world record at the Battle Frontier.Explanation Quick Claw makes the Pokémon holding it move first regardless of Speed 20% of the time.
-Horn Drill (and similar moves in other types, HD being the most (in)famous) is a One-Hit Kill that works 30% of the time.
+Meet Quick Claw Horn Drill, the champion sent by Random Number God to smite those who had the unholy thought of setting some sort of world record at the Battle Frontier.Explanation Quick Claw makes the Pokémon holding it move first in its bracket regardless of Speed 20% of the time (ignoring Trick Room if it's set up).
+Horn Drill (and similar moves in other types, HD being the most (in)famous) is a One-Hit Kill whose accuracy depends on the level of Pokémon (30 + [user's level - target's level]), automatically failing against Pokémon of a higher level (though they worked differently in Generation I).
 The game is known to skew hit rates as the streak goes larger.
 Put two and two together.

 The difficulty of racking up Battle Points was finally changed in X and Y, where you get Battle Points after every trainer you beat instead of having to fight through a group of trainers just to receive one measly BP.
 You can also take breaks without having to resume in the middle of a challenge.